isomerpages/sp-educonference/pages/Announcements.md

 title: Announcements
 permalink: /announcements/
 description: ""
+variant: markdown
 ---
-Please bookmark this page and check back regularly for announcements.

-New announcements will be added as necessary –  the latest one shall always push down the earlier one, so as to always remain on top

 **Call for Papers**

-Release Date:
+Call for Papers will be released on 17 Jan 2024.